soul4rent/AWBW-Map-Checklist/README.md

 - Are there no instant win features?
 - Are FTA counters implemented properly?
   - Does one exist for the number of bases?
-- Are fronts at least 1 tank turn wide, or are they at least interesting?
+- Are fronts at least several tiles wide?
 - Is the map reasonably playble?
   - Is there some sort of interaction or threat before turn 10?
   - Are there no obvious cheese strategies, or strategies that have significant first or second turn advantage?